About Us

 2026: Nancy Roach, Abby Smith

-Ex-officio: Rev. Cheryl Skinner & Rev. Kirk Tutterow, Co-Pastors – Rev. Amy Higgins, Associate Pastor Next Generations – Lauren Hall, Church Council Chair – Lee Mabe, Director of Music – Phyllis Jones, Organist – Ron Leonard, Sound Team – John McWhorter, Video Team/AC Lay Delegate – Karen Coleman & Geryl Myers, Altar Guild – Richard Foust & Woody Smith, Head Ushers
+Ex-officio: Rev. Cheryl Skinner & Rev. Kirk Tutterow, Co-Pastors – Rev. Amy Higgins, Associate Pastor Next Generations – Lauren Hall, Church Council Chair – Lee Mabe, Director of Music – Phyllis Jones, Pianist/Organist – Ron Leonard, Sound Team – John McWhorter, Video Team – Barbara McWhorter & Geryl Myers, Altar Guild – Richard Foust & Woody Smith, Head Ushers

 About: The Worship & Music Team serves First UMC by working with the pastor(s) and staff to plan for meaningful worship.